 The attorneys of Dickerson Oxton, LLC have been representing victims of motorcycle accidents for years and are well versed in Kansas and Missouri personal injury laws.
 Time often seems to stand still after any devastating accident, although our attorneys will pick up the pieces and fight for your claim while you focus on the most important thing: your recovery.
-Motorcycle accidents will impact a victim far more than the ordinary motor vehicle accident, and a claim filed by our attorneys will ensure that the court is aware of this distinction.
-Contact our Kansas City attorneys today for your initial free consultation.
+Motorcycle accidents will impact a victim far more than the ordinary motor vehicle accident, and a claim filed by our Kansas City personal injury lawyers will ensure that the court is aware of this distinction.
+Speak with our attorneys today for your initial free consultation.

 What to do after an Accident and Insurance Claims